-Well and keep up the good work.
+Well done Fleur and keep up the good work.
 She has received a voucher to shop away online!

 Staff top tips...

-We would like to thank you once again for another great term and look forward to progressing your rehab in our last term.
+We would like to thank you once again for another great term and look forward to progressing your rehab in 2013.
 Always feel free to ask any questions of your instructor or alternatively contact Sally via the website.
 The website is regularly updated with free tips on nutrition, healthy lifestyle and exercises for you to follow, so keep an eye out for updates.